gilch/hissp/docs/style_guide.rst

 Single-letter names following a strong mathematical or coding convention may be clear enough even over wider scopes.

-It's idiomatic in Lissp to use a `symbol` as the `params` when they'd each be one (non-munging) character:
+It's idiomatic in Lissp to use a :term:`symbol` as the :term:`params` when they'd each be one (non-munging) character:

 .. code-block:: Lissp